 Erin Parsons, Director, has served as a director since February 2022.
-Ms. Parsons is the Founder of Parsons Medical Communications, LLC, an agency providing scientific and strategic consulting to small and large companies in the ophthalmic space, since its founding in 2010, where she currently serves as Managing Director and previously served as President from February 2010 through September 2022.
+Ms. Parsons was the Founder of Parsons Medical Communications, LLC, an agency providing scientific and strategic consulting to small and large companies in the ophthalmic space, since its founding in 2010, where she served as Managing Director and previously served as President from February 2010 through September 2022.
 In September 2022, Fingerpaint Group, a full-service health and wellness agency, acquired Parsons Medical Communications.
-Ms. Parsons has served as a member of the board of directors of Alimera Sciences, Inc. (Nasdaq: ALIM), a pharmaceutical company concerned with retinal health and vision, since December 2021.
-Ms. Parsons received a BS in Biology from Wake Forest University.
+Ms. Parsons has served as a member of the board of directors of Alimera Sciences, Inc. (Nasdaq: ALIM), a pharmaceutical company concerned with retinal health and vision, since December 2021 until its acquisition by ANI Pharmaceuticals, Inc. (Nasdaq: ANIP) in September 2024.
+Ms. Parsons received a B.S. in Biology from Wake Forest University.